arthuruan/language-model/README.md

 # language-model
-A linguage model using Shannon method and a trigram probability
+A language model using Shannon method and a trigram probability